CloudSlang/docs/tutorial/11_lesson.rst

         - UNAVAILABLE: ${rand == 0}
         - AVAILABLE

-Task
+Step
 ----

-First, we'll go back to our flow and create a task, between ``create_email_address`` and ``print_finish``, to call our operation in a loop.
+First, we'll go back to our flow and create a step, between ``create_email_address`` and ``print_finish``, to call our operation in a loop.
 This time we'll loop through a map of items and their prices.